BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/html/_sources/README.rst.txt

    python setup.py install

-When installing lapack and gsl, the setup file will default to assuming lib and include for both are in ``/usr/local/opt/lapack/`` and ``/usr/local/opt/gsl/``.
+When installing lapack and gsl, the setup file will default to assuming lib and include for both are in installed within the conda environment.
 To provide other lib and include directories you can provide command line options when installing.
 You can also remove usage of OpenMP.

 ::